wiktor-obrebski/type-safe-errors/README.md

 ### Minimal API
 Keeping the API minimal reduces the learning curve and makes it easier for developers to understand and use the library effectively.

-Learning and using `type-safe-errors` should be simple and straightforward.
-To achieve this, the API must be as simple and intuitive as possible.

 It's one of the reasons why the result class is always async (for example, [neverthrow](https://github.com/supermacro/neverthrow) has two different result types, one for synchronous and one for asynchronous results handling).